kizito9898/IT-Documentation/Network/DHCP.md

 Put in Days, Hours & Minutes you want IP address to last on a Computer → Next

 **Note**: For security reasons (Select 4 hours so it changes)

+# DHCP Scope Activation and Client Configuration

+**Configure DHCP options**
+→ Yes and click Next
+→ Default gateway `(192.168.18.1)` → Next
+→ Domain Name and DNS Server (default) → Next
+→ Wins Server → Next
+→ Activate Scope (Yes/No) and Next → Finish

+---
+## Log on into Windows machine

+- Search → Control Panel → Network and Internet
+- View network status and tasks → Change adapter settings
+- Ethernet → Status → Details → DHCP Enabled
+- No → Click on Properties
+- Click on Internet Protocol Version 4 (TCP/IPv4)
+  → You can see it’s using a static IP address
+  → Change it to *Obtain an IP address automatically*
+  → OK
+---

+> **Note:** Go to the DHCP Scope, right click and activate the scope.